Stellar Initial Mass Function (IMF) Probed with Supernova Rates and Neutrino Background: Cosmic Average IMF Slope is $\simeq 2-3$ Similar to the Salpeter IMF: Introduction

 This paper is organized as follows.
-In section 2, we parametrize $\alpha$ as a function of redshift.
-We adopt the observed star formation rate density.
-In section 3, we show the parameter constraint with the HST and forecasts of the constraint in the HK and the Roman telescope.
-We mention a systematic uncertainty raised by the diversity of hydrodynamical simulations.
-In section 4, we discuss the possibility of reduce the systematic uncertainty.
-In section 5, we conclude this paper.
+In Section 2, we introduce the approach of our study.
+In Section 3, we present the parameter constraints derived from the existing observational data and forecasts of the constraints based on HK and Roman observations.
+In Section 4, we discuss the systematic uncertainty.
+In Section 5, we conclude this study.